Last Updated: December 1, 2024

 Personal Life

 In 1984, Evans married Heather Nudds, whom he had met when they were both 17.
-The couple has a daughter named Mollie who works as an illustrator.
+The couple has a daughter named Mollie, who is an illustrator.
 They live in Billericay, Essex.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.